 Examples of Good Practice Extent of Compliance Actions Required Transparency is strengthened by a clear and well communicated governance framework.
 The committee should: • ensure that its Governance Policy and Compliance Statement is maintained regularly. • actively challenge any non-compliance. • be comfortable with the explanations given.
 Fully compliant.
 The Fund's Governance Policy and Compliance Statement is updated at least annually and has formed the basis for committee consideration of any areas where the Fund could improve its compliance.
-None - other than ongoing monitoring of the statement and updating as necessary.
+None, other than ongoing monitoring of the statement and updating as necessary.
+Such monitoring is also routinely carried out by the Council's internal audit team with the last such review being completed in March 2016.
 The fund's Communication Strategy Statement must set out the administering authority's policy on: • the provision of information and publicity about the scheme to members, representatives of members and employing authorities. • the format, frequency and method of distributing such information or publicity. • the promotion of the scheme to prospective members and their employing authorities.
-Partially compliant.
-The Fund's Communication Strategy Statement meets these requirements but does require some updating to reflect some recent changes in the way the Fund communicates with its stakeholders.
-The Fund has however taking a significant step in terms of communication development via the establishment of its own website and the appointment of a Training and Communication Officer to manage Communications and Training internally and externally with all Fund stakeholders.
-Updating of the Statement required together with continuing to develop methods of communication to ensure the Fund is fully exploiting opportunities presented by the recent establishment of its own website and the appointment of a Training and Communication Officer to manage Communications and Training internally and externally with all Fund stakeholders.
+Fully compliant.
+The Fund's Communication Policy Statement (CPS) was reviewed and extensively updated during 2015.
+Members received and agreed publication of the updated document at their meeting in July 2015.
+The revised CPS reflected the significant recent focus on communications across all Fund stakeholder groups.
+The strategic focus underlying the updated CPS was to proactively target clear and timely communications to the Fund's various stakeholder audiences, tailored to meet their different needs and ensure equality of access, and also deliver feedback to the Fund.
+None, other than continuing with developing the current extensive publicity and communication mechanism for the Pension Fund via the Fund's website and regular newsletter communications to the various stakeholder groups.
+Development of the Fund's website is continuing and new initiatives within this will provide opportunities for even greater interactivity between the Fund and its stakeholders via a wider suite of engagement mechanisms developed within the context of the revised Communications Policy Statement.